The positive COVID-19 infection rate in the Hudson Valley is creeping toward 5 percent as the region remains a hotbed for the virus.

-As of Wednesday, March 31, there were 539 COVID-19 patients hospitalized in the Hudson Valley, down by nearly two dozen patients, representing 0.02 percent of the region's population and leaving 43 percent of the region's hospital beds still available.
+As of April 1, there were 543 COVID-19 patients hospitalized in the Hudson Valley, up slightly, representing 0.02 percent of the region's population and leaving 43 percent of the region's hospital beds still available.

 A breakdown of new cases in each of the Hudson Valley's seven counties is as follows: